cs3org/OCM-API/IETF-OCM-MLS.md

 former Member Servers.
 Temporary retention of previous or forked epoch state weakens forward secrecy for a bounded period.
 Public handshake messages and distribution of the ratchet tree expose group membership and membership changes to participating servers.
-None of these modes provides protection from complete or selective denial of service.
+The protocol does not provide protection from complete or selective denial of service.

 **Virtual Clients.** All Emulator Clients of a Virtual Client hold the secret state needed to act as that Virtual Client.
 Compromise of one